Point Vernon

 Point Vernon has shown very soft population growth performance across periods assessed by AreaSearch

-Point Vernon's population is 5,932 as of August 2025.
-This figure reflects a growth of 214 people since the 2021 Census, which reported a population of 5,718.
-The increase is inferred from an estimated resident population of 5,870 in June 2024 and additional validated new addresses since then.
-This results in a density ratio of 1,223 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Interstate migration contributed approximately 80.1% of overall population gains recently.
+Point Vernon's population, as of November 2025, is approximately 5932.
+This figure shows an increase of 214 people since the 2021 Census, which reported a population of 5718.
+The change is inferred from ABS estimated resident population of 5870 in June 2024 and 330 validated new addresses since the Census date.
+This results in a density ratio of 1223 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Interstate migration contributed around 80.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population trends anticipate lower quartile growth for Australia's regional areas.
-The area is expected to grow by 138 persons to 2041, reflecting an increase of 1.3% over the 17 years.
+Note that these state projections lack age category splits; AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends suggest lower quartile growth for Australia's regional areas, with Point Vernon expected to grow by 138 persons to 2041, reflecting a total increase of 1.3% over the 17 years.

 Frequently Asked Questions - Population